 Most women with an ovulatory disorder will begin treatment with their OB/GYN, using oral medications like clomiphene – also known as Clomid or Serophene or Letrozole, also known as Femara.
-These medications are designed to increase FSH and LH levels in the pituitary gland, thus signaling the ovaries to produce follicles and ovulation to occur.
-Several studies have shown that the majority of women using clomiphene will respond with regular ovulation and may become pregnant within three to six treatment cycles.
+These medications are designed to increase FSH levels released from the pituitary gland, thus signaling the ovaries to produce mature follicles and ovulation to occur.
+Several studies have shown that the majority of women using clomiphene will respond with regular ovulation and become pregnant within three to six treatment cycles.

-Dr. Yazigi says this finding is extremely important.
-He explains, “What this says to me is that any woman who has done three cycles of clomiphene and is still not ovulating, or has not become pregnant, should undergo additional evaluation with a fertility specialist.”
+Dr. Hutchinson says this finding is extremely important.
+She explains, “What this says to me is that any woman who has done three cycles of clomiphene and is still not ovulating, or has not become pregnant, should undergo additional evaluation with a fertility specialist.”

 The first thing a fertility specialist will do is determine whether there are any issues in addition to the ovulatory disorder that would affect a couple’s fertility.
-One study shows that of the women who responded to clomiphene by ovulating but failed to conceive, 87% had an additional cause of infertility such as pelvic lesions, tubal disease, endometriosis, male factor infertility, or a combination of those.
+Often, women who respond to clomiphene by ovulating but failed to conceive, have an additional cause of infertility such as uterine polyps or fibroids, tubal disease, endometriosis, male factor infertility, or a combination of those.

 Medication doses can be adjusted or additional medication added during the cycle, until the patient is able to achieve ovulation.
 Other advantages of working with a fertility specialist include the ability to time intercourse more accurately, and to add additional treatment methods like intrauterine insemination (IUI) or, if necessary, in vitro fertilization (IVF), to help achieve pregnancy.
 In fact, Shady Grove Fertility patients who are diagnosed with ovulatory disorders have a 52% chance of having a baby per IVF cycle.

-“When treatment is tailored to a woman’s individual response, it greatly increases the chances for success,” says Dr. Yazigi.
+“When treatment is tailored to a woman’s individual response, it greatly increases the chances for success,” says Dr. Hutchinson.

-“Most patients we see at Shady Grove Fertility do overcome ovulatory disorders and have successful pregnancies,” Dr. Yazigi says.
+“Most patients we see at Shady Grove Fertility do overcome ovulatory disorders and have successful pregnancies,” Dr. Hutchinson says.
 “This is a great source of hope for all couples struggling with this issue.”

 Watch our On-Demand Webinar on PCOS.
 During this free, on-demand event, viewers will learn about the symptoms of PCOS, the role they play when trying to conceive, and treatment options that are available to help women overcome their infertility caused by this condition.